 Electromagnetic systems are expected to play a significant role in the exploration and appraisal of marine minerals, and can be an important part of the geophysical toolbox.
-Towards this end, but also for other applications, EMGS is developing a deep-towed EM streamer solution for efficient mapping of seabed geology at, and near, the seabed.
+Towards this end, but also for other applications, EMGS has developed a deep-towed EM streamer solution for efficient mapping of seabed geology at, and near, the seabed.
+A prototype of the system was used in ATLAB survey.
 It will be possible to use the towed system on a stand-alone basis or together with EM seabed nodes, Autonomous Underwater Vehicles (AUV), as well as with acoustic surveying methods such as high resolution seismic and multi-beam echosounder bathymetry.